syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Legend.md

 {% endtabs %}

 ## Legend Icon Customization

-We can able to customize the appearance of the Legend Icon using the [LegendIcon]() in the series.
+We can be able to customize the appearance of the Legend Icon using the [LegendIcon]() in the series.
-In [LegendIcon]() property we can use below listed Shapes to Customize the Legend Icon:
+In the [LegendIcon]() property, we can use the following listed Shapes to Customize the Legend Icon:

 | Icon Shapes | Icon Shapes       | Icon Shapes   |
 | --------    | --------          | --------      |